CMoncur/mgrid/README.md

 - Bisections
 - "Full Span"

 ### Quadrisections
 Quadrisections are divisions that are sized to be equal to one quarter of the container element.
 Quadrisections are 220 pixels wide, with a 10 pixel margin.

-### Trisections
-Trisections are divisions that are sized to be equal to one third of the container element.
-Trisections are 300 pixels wide, with a 10 pixel margin.

-### Bisections
-Bisections are divisions that are sized to be equal to one half of the container element.
-Bisections are 300 pixels wide, with a 10 pixel margin.

-### Full Span
-Full spans are divisions that are sized to span the entirety of the container element.
-Full spans are 940 pixels wide, with a 10 pixel margin.

-### Quadrisections
-Quadrisections are divisions that are sized to be equal to one quarter of the container element.
-Quadrisections are 220 pixels wide, with a 10 pixel margin.
 An example of a quadrisection in use would look similar to this:
 ```